 - The smartphone is an important channel of communication.

 - Students feel comfortable talking to the fellow students when involved in a hostile situation.

-- Students are not aware of on-campus safety resources like emergency call box, safety ride service etc.
+- Students are unaware of on-campus safety resources like emergency call box and safety ride service.

 Campus Police Officers

 - Campus police have dispatch center and police cars are equipped with the laptop, mobiles, and cameras.

 - Patrolling officer relies on the Dispatch unit for the information like location and severity of the situation.